-Top salespeople do a LOT of listening － so much, in fact, that sometimes it can start to feel like a therapy session.
+Top salespeople do a LOT of listening － so much, in fact, that sometimes sales psychology can start to feel like a therapy session.

-We poured over the American Psychological Association’s 14 qualities of an effective therapist and found something kinda crazy (pun intended).
+We pored over the American Psychological Association’s 14 qualities of an effective therapist and found something interesting.
 Each trait that defined a great therapist also described the makings of an effective salesperson.

 Sales vs Therapist